 2. Engage Your Baby While Awake

-Are you concerned that because your baby is sleeping more that he or she won’t be learning enough new skills?
-Engage your little one while he or she is awake!
-Consider more one on one play time and toys that are educational.
+Are you concerned that because your baby is sleeping a lot they won’t learn enough new skills?
+Engage your little one while they are awake!
+Consider more one-on-one play time and educational toys.
 Here are a few of our favorites:

 You May Also Find These Helpful: